sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 Similar to the `Allow` mode, you can also configure denied Consumers via labels.

-1. Enter the `acl-app` Application details page.
+1. Enter the `acl-app` Service details page.
 2. Edit the ACL plugin.
 3. Update the configuration, change the running mode to `Deny`, and fill out the `Denied Consumer Labels` to `team-2`.